GoogleChrome/web.dev/src/site/_drafts/_template-self-assessment/index.md

 {% Assessment page, 'my-first-self-assessment' %}

+Rename the file and the shortcode argument so it conveys the topic of your assessment.

-Then populate the `your-post-directory-name.assess.js` file in your post's folder following the patterns in `_template-self-assessment/self-assessment.assess.js`.
+Then populate the `your-assessment-topic.assess.yml` file in your post's folder following the patterns in `_template-self-assessment/my-first-self-assessment.assess.yml`.